 Imagine if you had a silver bullet that helped you improve your business and keep one step ahead of your competition without spending a lot?
-In this post, I will teach you about a technique that can do this for you.
+In this post, I will teach you about Continuous Improvement which can help you to do just this.

 Continuous Improvement is the process of looking at all aspects of your business and looking for ways to make it better and making small changes on the basis of these reviews to improve it incrementally.